Frequently Asked Questions

 How do courses under the Block Plan transfer in and out?
 Can I get credit for AP, IB, and other college courses?

-Because the Block Plan, having begun in 1970, is a widely recognized scheduling system, students who choose to transfer from CC do not have difficulty receiving appropriate credit at the schools to which they are transferring.
+Because the Block Plan, launched at CC in 1970, is a widely recognized scheduling system, students who choose to transfer from CC do not have difficulty receiving appropriate credit at the schools to which they are transferring.
 One block is equivalent to four semester hours or six quarter hours.
 The reverse goes for credit transferring to CC, but each department sets its own standards.
+Typically a 4 or a 5 on an AP exam, or a 6 or a 7 on an IB exam, will be worth credit.

 Contact the Registrar's Office for more.